 Check beach water quality

 The waters around Toronto island are some of the cleanest and safest places to swim in the area.
-But heavy storms or other environmental events can sometimes mess with the ecoli levels in the water.
-Check Swimsafe for the latest conditions before heading out.
+Except when heavy storms or other environmental events mess with the ecoli levels in the water.
+Before you go, check Swimsafe for the latest conditions.

+Once you’re inside the terminal, you can choose your boat.
 There are three arrival points for the Islands: Ward’s to the east, Centre (obv.) and Hanlan’s to the west.
-Ferries departing the Bay Street terminal service all three, but with different schedules.
-While the entire Island span is walkable, for maximum “Time to Fun” pick the the ferry that will drop you off closest to the beach where you plan to hang out.
-Each beach has its own vibe, and own tribe.
+The entire Island span is walkable, but for maximum “Time to Fun” pick the the ferry that will drop you off closest to the beach where you plan to hang out.
+Each beach has its own vibe.

 Centre Island is the main drag, popular with families.
 It has the most facilities (washrooms, splash pads, food, etc), shade, and the biggest beach to spread out on.